ibm-cloud-architecture/governed-ml-ops/README.md

    - Log into OpenPages as ModelDataEngineer.
 From the task list, select the model corresponding to the Model Number as obtained from `Model Governance Initiation` Module.
    - Review the necessary information (Model Details, Model Catalog, Details about Data Source etc.) needed for data sourcing.

+3.b In this sub-step, we create a joined virtualized view of the raw dataset by navigating to home page URL of the Cloud Pak For Data for your group.
+The Virtualized Dataset will then be added to the catalog and profiled.

 ```
 Note: The datasets are pre-loaded in DB2 and Postgres.
    - Naming convention: